OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/resolveReference.md

 ### Add to this doc
 - Updates to allow $resolveReference to be used internally to resolve mappings
 - Permissions
-- Example request/response for a single reference (the example below is for a batch)
 - Status codes for found/not found
-- Example of a response for a batch request where some references resolved and others did not
+- Examples: request/response for a single reference (the example below is for a batch); response for a batch request where some references resolved and others did not

 ### Future Considerations
-- Support `url` as an inline GET request param (in addition to namespace)?
-This would allow basic requests for a single url/namespace to be embedded entirely in the request URL for simplicity, but is not RESTful
 - Optional URL parameter that returns the full list of repositories that OCL could resolve a URL to across all namespaces that a requesting user has access to?

 ## Reference syntax